 Plans for Future Growth

-Mom’s House is currently in a year to year lease with First Presbyterian Church which provides us with flexibility in our location.
+Mom’s House is currently in a year-to-year lease with First Presbyterian Church which provides us with flexibility in our location.
 Because demand for our services routinely exceeds our physical capacity, there is a strong possibility that we will look to expand our physical space once more.
 Expansion in this building is not possible at this time, so any expansion would involve moving to a larger childcare facility.
 Mom’s House has grown so dramatically (almost doubling our operating budget) over the past 5 years that we need to ensure that we approach any future expansion in a fiscally responsible manner.
 Due to state regulations and licensing, any expansion will involve adding staff and increasing facility expenses, food and program supplies.
 We would carefully consider all additional expenses to ensure that a potential expansion would be financially sustainable.
 Mom’s House has not incurred a budget deficit in the past 10 years, with the exception of 2013 when we moved to a larger facility and incurred numerous “one-time” and moving expenses.
-We are intentionally building our reserves (currently 8 months of operating expenses) to not only provide fiscal responsibility in the even of a market turn, but also to have funds available for an expansion in the future.
+We are intentionally building our reserves (currently 8 months of operating expenses) to not only provide fiscal responsibility in the event of a market turn but also to have funds available for an expansion in the future.

 While we do not have any formal partnerships, Mom’s House continues to collaborate with various Phoenixville non-profits and community groups to both broaden awareness of our programs and prevent duplication of services.
 Our location within First Presbyterian allows us to work with several of their ongoing missions (such as People to People).
 In addition, we continue to refer clients to PACS, the Clinic, Phoenixville Health Care Access, Wings for Success and other area non-profits.

-Evaluation During our 2018-2019 school year, 85% of our clients remained in school and/or graduated from their educational program.
+Evaluation During our 2020-2021 school year, 100% of our clients remained in school and/or graduated from their educational program.
 If a client leaves the program, we provide an exit interview to determine how we could have better met the needs of that client.
 We have found that the great majority of clients who leave our program do so due to personal situations, not deficiencies in our program.
-Mom’s House currently has a past client on our board and she can lend a firsthand knowledge of our programs and wonderful insight as to how we can continue to improve and adapt our program to accommodate our clients
+Mom’s House currently has a past client on our board and she can lend a firsthand knowledge of our programs and wonderful insight as to how we can continue to improve and adapt our program to accommodate our clients.

 “Mom’s House has helped me to achieve my lifelong dream of obtaining a college degree.
 When I first had my daughters, I did not have the resources to allow me to continue college and I dropped out.
 Now, with my youngest child, because of Mom’s House making childcare accessible and affordable for the single mom, I was able to go back to school and achieve my RN, BSN.
 If Mom’s House had many resources to help me including money for gas, presents for Christmas, help getting scholarships, and so much more.
 My son is with excellent teachers and caregivers who genuinely love my child and help him to get structure and learning in a playful environment.
 I can’t express how thankful I am to Mom’s House and all the wonderful staff and volunteers there who donate their time and energy to making this Child Care a safe haven for single mothers who want to further their education.”